 USDA Single Family Housing Repair Grants

-Eligibility: Homeowners must be 62 or older and unable to repay a loan
+Eligibility: Homeowners who are 62 or over and cannot afford to repay a loan

 VA Specially Adapted Housing (SAH) Grant

-Purpose: Helps veterans with service-connected disabilities to modify their homes for better accessibility
+Purpose: Allows veterans with service-connected disability to adapt their homes to be accessible

 Section 504 Home Repair Program

-Eligibility: Homeowners aged 62 or older with very low income
+Eligibility: Homeowners aged 62 or above with very low income

 Read- Section 504 Program-Home Repair Grants For Senior Citizens